Kevlar-sudo/MMA-G20/README.md

 - *dislike_user*: If the disliked user's ID is not in the current user's disliked list, their ID will be added to the list and then updated to the database.
 - *_add_to_matches*: If the matched user's ID is not in the current user's matching list, their ID will be added to the list and then updated to the database.
 - *compare_users*: If both users' IDs are valid and match their names, two users' profiles will be created.
 Further, the compatibility scores will be calculated between two users.
 - *recommend_user*: After extracting users from the dataframe, an eligible user list will be created excluding the current user, liked user, and disliked user.
-Then, the user with the highest compatibility score will be suggested as the best matching user.
+Then, the user with the highest compatibility score will be suggested as the best-matching user.